michaellimmm/go-elasticsearch-example/README.md

 This will create an executable file named `main` in the `cmd/cli` directory.

-### Running the Project
+### Step 3: Run the Command-Line Interface

-To run the project, use the following command:
+To run the command-line interface, use the following command:

 ```bash
 go run cmd/cli/main.go -command <command> -file <file>